Cyril-CRGB/GazetteAnaliticsTools/README.md

 3. Select your repository name and click Search.
 Once it is found, click Connect.
 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+Or delete some dependencies.
+Or like I did also subscribe to heroku postgresql database services.

 ## Main Data Analysis and Machine Learning Libraries
-* Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.
+* pandas and numpy and scikit-learn

 ## Credits

-* In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site
-- The images used for the gallery page were taken from this other open-source site
+* I used a lot of content from Code Institute

 ## Acknowledgements (optional)
 * Thank the people that provided support through this project.

-#Fixed bug
+## Fixed bug
 the input file was to big >100MB so I add to:
 - add the file to .gitignore file
 - install and use Git LFS for tracking the file
 - deleting the csv file with git filter-branch
 - forcing the push to github with the command "git push origin main --force"

-Some of the variables in the dataset contain NaN.
+Some of the variables in the dataset contained NaN.
 - I had to check and remove those before studying correlations in the Notebook "study"

 I dropped a handmade file, and i could not load it in Notebook 2 (2datacleaning), I needed to specifiy delimiter

-in 3datastudy i could not use OneHotEncoder (even with drop_last=True) because it made the data overfit
+In the Notebook 3datastudy i could not use OneHotEncoder (even with drop_last=True) because it made the data overfit

-getting rid of (uninstall) nvidia-nccl-cu12 2.23.4 package to fix slug size issue with heroku
+I got rid of (uninstall) nvidia-nccl-cu12 2.23.4 package to fix slug size issue with heroku

-pip freeze > installed_packages.txt
-pip uninstall -r installed_packages.txt -y pip install -r requirements.txt

-heroku addons:create heroku-postgresql:essential-0 --app insuranceprospecter-myproject5
-postgresql-objective-19201
-use heroku addons:info postgresql-objective-19201 to check creation progress use heroku addons:docs heroku-postgresql to view documentation

-heroku config:get DATABASE_URL --app insuranceprospecter-myproject5

-Add to requirements.txt : psycopg2-binary
-add also python-dotenv and sqlalchemy

-had to install posgresql on my local machine, fixing path settings on my local machine, then connect to CLI of Heroku in order to puhs my csv file
+I had to install posgresql on my local machine, fixing path settings on my local machine, then connect to CLI of Heroku in order to puhs my csv file